“But, wait – they’re the same thing, aren’t they?” you ask, as you read the title of this blog post. Digital Marketing – Email Marketing!

 4. Marketing bandwagons are best left alone

-There’s nothing wrong with occasionally jumping on the ‘next big thing’ in marketing, but chances are it won’t last.
+There’s nothing wrong with occasionally jumping on the ‘next big thing’ in digital marketing, but chances are it won’t last.

 Marketing, at it’s heart, is incredibly simple.
 It’s about telling stories that engage people and tempt them to buy – that’s it.